 - different learning styles

-- home management tasks–complicated with having a full house everyday and/or busy schedule
+- home management tasks–complicated by having a full house every day and/or busy schedule

 - financial –if one income or both must work but balance schedules

 - schedule–what time of day, how many hours

 Of course, there are many other factors that could contribute to homeschool anxiety.
 And all homeschoolers typically experience a degree of worry about how to best teach their kids at home.
 A struggle, however, results when one or more of these factors (and the thoughts about them ) create an unhealthy response.

 Anxiety has a tricky way about it.
 It may creep subtly in, even when you least expect it.

 Maybe you’re having a mediocre homeschool year.
 You may start to wonder if you’re doing enough read-alouds and science experiments.
 Are their gaps in your children’s educations?
 Are your kids getting enough socialization?
 You break down into sobs and feel like giving up.

 Or perhaps you’re having a grand homeschool day and cheerily open a magazine to read an article about the latest and greatest in homeschool curricula.
 In an instant, you start to question your math or science choice.
 Your thoughts start running at such a fast clip that in a matter of seconds you’ve decided that you’re ruining your children’s future for not having that Holy Grail of curricula.
 You start pacing back and forth, trying to figure out what to do.

 I could go on and on with examples of homeschool anxiety.
 The important takeaway here is that your concern or worry makes you stop in your homeschool tracks and question everything.
 It starts to ooze its way into all the tiny pores of your homeschool, resulting in discontent and frustration.